 And He saved them out of their distresses.

 That is a picture of all of us apart from a personal relationship with Jesus Christ.
-“Bound in affliction and irons,” unable to save ourselves because no amount of good works or religion can save us, only Christ can do that.
+“Bound in affliction and irons,” unable to save ourselves because, as I said, no amount of good works or religion can save us, only Christ can do that.
 But “then they cried out to the LORD in their trouble, and He saved them out of their distresses.”

 It doesn’t mean that believers in Christ never have difficulties, but we can have peace and joy in our hearts knowing that we have peace with God (Rom.
 5.1), that He is in control (Rom.
 8.28-29), will never leave us or forsake us (Heb.
 13.5), will walk with us though every event in life (1 Cor.
 10.13), and that our eternity is secure (1 Jn.
 5.13).